Household bin collections

 - contaminated recycling

-If we didn't collect your waste for any of these reasons, we won't offer you an alternative collection.
-You will need to make sure your waste is put out correctly for your next scheduled collection date so we can empty your bins.
+If we didn't collect your rubbish for any of these reasons, we won't offer you an alternative collection.
+You will need to make sure your bins are put out correctly for your next scheduled collection date so we can empty them.
+If the bins were too heavy, you will need to remove items from them to reduce the weight.

 If you put your rubbish out correctly and we still didn't empty your bins, please report a missed bin collection.